| Title: | Feature Extraction and Statistics for Time Series |

 Arguments described in the reference manual linked below. |

-special is used to specify options for forecasting and/or
+The forecast special is used to specify options for forecasting and/or

 backcasting the time series using the estimated model.
 This process is used